learn-co-curriculum/pc-ios-essentials-oo/README.md

 +
 +What classes have you seen already?
 UIViewContoller is a class.
 ViewdidLoad is a class method that tells a UIViewController instances what to do when...you guessed it, the View loads up on the ap!

-+Come up with at least the properties and two methods for the following:
-+ An instagram post
-+ A spotify playlist
-+ A song in spotify
-+ A snap from snapchat